-Snow sports are generally safe.
-The risk of sustaining an injury whilst enjoying these activities remains very low.
+Snow sports are generally safe and the risk of injury whilst enjoying them remains very low.
 There are somewhere between 2-4 injuries for every 1000 days spent on the slopes.
-This means that happily, most of us will enjoy skiing, snowboarding etc. all of our lives and not sustain any significant injury.
+This means that happily, most of us will enjoy skiing, snowboarding, or snow shoeing all of our lives with no problem.

-If there is one injury that we all dread, it’s a knee injury.
+But if there is one injury we all dread, it’s a knee injury.
 The vast majority of knee injuries involve damage to knee ligaments.
-There are four main ligaments in the knee which can become sprained (stretched) or torn (ruptured) to varying degrees.
+There are four main ligaments in the knee which can be sprained (stretched) or torn (ruptured) to varying degrees.

-The ligament that is particularly at risk of injury in winter sports, especially for skiers, is called the medial collateral ligament.
-This ligament is found on the inner side of the knee and helps to protect and stabilise the joint by limiting the amount of side-to-side movement.
+The ligament that is particularly at risk in winter sports, especially for skiers, is called the medial collateral ligament.
+It is found on the inner side of the knee and helps to protect and stabilise the joint by limiting the amount of side-to-side movement.

 Source = Wikipedia commons http://upload.wikimedia.org/wikipedia/commons/0/09/Knee_diagram.svg

-All knee ligament injuries tend to cause the same kind of symptoms: a popping or snapping sound or feeling at the time of injury; knee swelling due to bleeding from the damaged ligament; pain around the knee; abnormal movement of the knee or a feeling that the knee is “giving way” if you try to stand on it; sometimes bruising of the skin around the knee.
+All knee ligament injuries tend to cause the same kind of symptoms: a popping or snapping sound or feeling at the time of injury, knee swelling due to bleeding from the damaged ligament, pain around the knee, abnormal movement of the knee or a feeling that it is “giving way” if you try to stand on it, and bruising of the skin around the knee may also be noticed.
 The severity of these symptoms will depend on the degree of injury to the ligament – a minor sprain will cause less in the way of symptoms than a complete ligament tear.

 What should you do if you suspect a knee ligament injury?

-You’re skiing with your friends on a beautiful sunny day.
+Imagine you are skiing with your friends on a beautiful sunny day.
 One of them falls whilst carving a turn at speed and is crying out in pain, unable to move their knee.
+What should you do?
+Here are some simple steps to take that could make all the difference.

 1. Assess the scene and protect from danger